Placement Testing in COMPASS

 What Is the COMPASS Test?

 A computerized package of different subject and skill tests, the COMPASS tests do not have any fixed duration; nor are there any pass and fail criteria for this test.
 It is a test that helps educational institutions check the college-readiness of prospective candidates.
-The following are the objectives and purposes of COMPASS testing:
+The following are the objectives and purposes of the test:

 - To measure the test takers' skills and academic knowledge levels in relevant subject areas